WorldDogs/optimism/specs/dispute-game.md

 The `AttestationDisputeGame` should be configured with a quorum ratio at deploy time.
 It should also maintain a set of attestor accounts, which is fetched by the `SystemConfig` contract and snapshotted at deploy time.
+This snapshot is necessary to have a fixed upper bound on resolution cost, which in turn gives a fix cost for the necessary bond attached to output proposals.

 The ability to add and remove attestor accounts should be enabled by a single immutable account that controls the `SystemConfig`.
 It should be impossible to remove accounts such that quorum is not able to be reached.
 It is ok to allow accounts to be added or removed in the middle of an open challenge, as it will not affect the `signerSet` that exists within open challenges.

-A challenge is created when an EIP-712 based attestation is presented to the `DisputeGameFactory` contract and the signer is in the set of attestors.
+A challenge is created when an alternative output root for a given `l2BlockNumber` is presented to the `DisputeGameFactory` contract.
 Multiple challenges should be able to run in parallel.

 For simplicity, the `AttestationDisputeGame` does not need to track what output proposals are committed to as part of the attestations.
 It only needs to check that the attested output root